foundling/terminal-weather-old/README.md

 ### Known Issues

 Terminal weather's responsiveness seems to degrade if you source your ~/.bashrc multiple times from within a shell.
-Try running 'reset' or `exec $SHELL -l`.
+Try running `exec $SHELL -l`.

 ### Removing `terminal-weather`